ajcrabill/esb-com/coach-newsletter/index.md

 </style>

-<h4>Want Weekly Answers To Tough School Board Questions?</h4>
+<h4>Want Monthly Check-Ins With The Nation's Strongest Team of School Board Coaches?</h4>
-<h5>Join the nationwide conversation about how school board members can help improve student outcomes by subscribing to, "<strong>The Effective School Board Member</strong>" newsletter.
+<h5>Join the nationwide conversation about how school board coaches can help improve student outcomes by subscribing to, "<strong>The Effective School Board Coach</strong>" newsletter.
 Sign up now to submit questions you'd like to see answered!</h5>

 <section class="pricing-section">